-- Maintenance of secretarial records is the responsibility of the management of the Company.
+- 1. Maintenance of secretarial records is the responsibility of the management of the Company.
 Our responsibility is to express an opinion on these secretarial records based on our audit.
-The list of documents for the purpose, as seen by us, is listed in Annexure I; - 2.
+The list of documents for the purpose, as seen by us, is listed in Annexure II; - 2.
 We have followed the audit practices and the processes as were appropriate to obtain reasonable assurance about the correctness of the contents of the secretarial records.
 The verification was done on test basis to ensure that correct facts are reflected in secretarial records.
 We believe that the processes and practices, we followed provide a reasonable basis for our opinion; - 3.
 Our Audit examination is restricted only upto legal compliances of the applicable laws to be done by the Company, we have not checked the practical aspects relating to the same. - 4.
 Wherever our Audit has required our examination of books and records maintained by the Company, we have also relied upon electronic versions of such books and records, as provided to us through online communication.
-Wherever for the purposes of our Audit, there was a need for physical access to any of the places of business of the Company, the same was not possible due to the lockdowns and travel restrictions imposed by Central and State Governments respectively.
-We have conducted online verification & examination of records, as facilitated by the Company, due to Covid 19 and subsequent lockdown situation for the purpose of issuing this Report. - 5.
+Considering the effectiveness of information technology tools in the audit processes, we have conducted online verification and examination of records, as facilitated by the Company, for the purpose of issuing this Report.
+In doing so, we have followed the guidance as issued by the Institute. - 5.
 We have not verified the correctness and appropriateness of financial records and books of accounts of the Company as well as correctness of the values and figures reported in various disclosures and returns as required to be submitted by the Company under the specified laws, though we have relied to a certain extent on the information furnished in such returns. - 6.
 Wherever required, we have obtained the management representation about the compliance of laws, rules and regulation and happening of events etc. - 7.
 The compliance of the provisions of Corporate and other applicable laws, rules, regulations, standards is the responsibility of the management.
 Our examination was limited to the verification of procedure on test basis. - 8.
 Due to the inherent limitations of an audit including internal, financial, and operating controls, there is an unavoidable risk that some misstatements or material non-compliances may not be detected, even though the audit is properly planned and performed in accordance with audit practices. - 9.
 The contents of this Report has to be read in conjunction with and not in isolation of the observations, if any, in the report(s) furnished/to be furnished by any other auditor(s)/agencies/authorities with respect to the Company. - 10.
 The Secretarial Audit report is neither an assurance as to the future viability of the Company nor of the efficacy or effectiveness with which the management has conducted the affairs of the Company.

-Annexure II: List of Documents
+List of Documents